Billings Outlaws lose to Salina Liberty 26-14 in CIF semifinals

 He teamed up with a wide open Demarius Washington on a 32-yard TD pass late in the first quarter.
 Jimmy Allen's PAT kick made it 7-0.

 Kilgo hooked up with another open wide receiver, Ed Smith, on a 35-yard scoring play with 8:36 to play before halftime.
-The PAT kick was clocked to make it 13-0.
+The PAT kick was blocked to make it 13-0.

 Billings had its opportunities to score in the opening half.